Explicit constructions of anti-automorphisms of cyclic and generalized cyclic algebras: Preliminaries

 \subsection{Anti-automorphisms}

-Let $A$ be an $R$-algebra or a ring.
-An \emph{anti-homomorphism} on $A$ is an additive map $F:A\to A$ such that $f(xy)=f(y)f(x)$ for all $x,y\in $.
-If $f$ is bijective it is called an \emph{anti-automorphism} on $A$.
-The restriction of an anti-automorphism $f:A\to A$ to $R$ is an automorphism $\tau=f|_R\in \Aut(R)$.
-An anti-automorphism $f$ is called \emph{of the first kind} if it is $F$-linear, and \emph{of the second kind} otherwise.
-(This deviates from the definition in \cite[p.~254]{Lewis}, where anti-automorphisms of the second kind are defined to have order two when restricted to $R$.)
-Put $R_0={\rm Fix}(\tau)=R^\tau$, then $R_0$ is a subring of $R$.
-If $f|_R$ is a non-trivial $\tau\in \Aut (R)$ we call $f$ a \emph{$\tau$-semilinear } anti-automorphism, if we want to make clear which $\tau$ is involved.
-A $\tau$-semilinear anti-automorphism is an $R_0$-linear anti-automorphism.
+Let $A$ be a (potentially nonassociative) ring.
+An \emph{anti-homomorphism} on $A$ is an additive map $f:A\to A$ such that $f(xy)=f(y)f(x)$ for all $x,y\in A$.
+If $f$ is also bijective then $f$ is called an \emph{anti-automorphism} on $A$.
+If we read $A$ as an $S$-algebra then the restriction of an anti-automorphism $f:A\to A$ to $S$ is an automorphism $\tau=f|_S\in \Aut(S)$.
+An anti-automorphism $f$ is called \emph{of the first kind} if it is $S$-linear, and \emph{of the second kind} otherwise.
+(This deviates from the definition in \cite[p.~254]{Lewis}, where anti-automorphisms of the second kind are defined to have order two when restricted to $S$.)
+Put $S_0={\rm Fix}(\tau)=S^\tau$, then $S_0$ is a subring of $S$.
+If $\tau=f|_S\in \Aut (S)$ is non-trivial we call $f$ a \emph{$\tau$-semilinear } anti-automorphism, if we want to make clear which $\tau$ is involved.
+Every $\tau$-semilinear anti-automorphism is an $S_0$-linear anti-automorphism.

-We note that odd powers of an anti-automorphism $f$ are anti-automorphisms and even powers are isomorphisms.
+We note that odd powers of an anti-automorphism $f$ are again anti-automorphisms and even powers are isomorphisms.

-When $A$ is a central simple (associative) algebra over a field $F$ and $f$ is an involution of the second kind, we know that $F/F_0$ is always a quadratic \'etale field extension with Galois group generated by $\tau$.
+When $A$ is a central simple associative algebra over a field $F$ and $f$ is an involution on $A$ of the second kind with $F_0={\rm Fix}(f|_F)$, we know that $F/F_0$ is always a quadratic \'etale field extension with Galois group generated by $\tau$.
 When $F/F_0 $ is a Galois field extension and $D$ a central division $F$-algebra such that $D \not\cong D^{op}$ we also know that if every element of order two in ${\rm Gal}(F/F_0)$ extends to an automorphism of $D$, then $D$ has no involution which restricts to the identity on $F_0$.
 In particular, if $F_0$ has no nontrivial automorphism (e.g. $F_0 = \mathbb{Q}$), then $D$ has no involution at all \cite[Proposition 3.2.]{MST}.

 By \cite[Lemma 3.1]{MST}, if $D$ is a noncommutative division ring with an anti-automorphisms $f$ then $f^\ell=id$ implies that $\ell$ must be even and if $D$ has no involution it must be a power of 4.